Transformer handling and transport

 Damages that may arise and how to identify them

-For this reason, it cannot be stressed enough how important it is to draw the attention of manufacturers, logistics and transportation companies, contractors and transformer owners to this issue and the respective consequences.
-In order to prevent the cases that lead to damage and destruction, it is necessary to perform some special tests during Factory Acceptance Tests (FAT). such as those defined in IEC Standard 60076-1 .
+For this reason, it cannot be stressed enough how important it is to draw the attention of manufacturers, logistics and transportation companies, contractors, and transformer owners to this issue and the respective consequences.
+To prevent the cases that lead to damage and destruction, it is necessary to perform some special tests during Factory Acceptance Tests (FAT).
+Such as those defined in IEC Standard 60076-1 .
 IEEE C57.12.90 .
 IEEE C57.152 and IEC 60137 , and then repeat them during Site Acceptance Tests (SAT) whenever the conditions of handling and transportation indicate any potential damage.